harvard-dce/zoom-recording-ingester/README.md

 That's it.
 Your Zoom Ingester is deployed and operational.
 To see a summary of the state of the CloudFormation stack and the Lambda functions run `invoke stack.status`.

+#### A note about `.env` management

+If you are working on a zip deployment that is potentially shared with other developers you should ensure that the values in the `.env` file are stored and kept up-to-date in a parameter store entry.
+DCE's Parameter store entry names use the format `/zip-configs/<zip-name>` and should be created as SecureString values.

 ### Google Sheets integration setup

 #### Google Sheets API Auth